-2.2.1 Lines on ships assigned minimum freeboards.
+2.1.3.1 Lines on ships assigned minimum freeboards.

-The lines which indicate the position of the load waterlines assigned to a ship for loading in different zones, areas and during different seasonal periods of navigation shall be horizontal lines 230 mm in length and 25 mm in breadth which extend forward of, unless expressly provided otherwise, and at right angles to, a vertical line 25 mm in breadth marked at a distance 540 mm forward of the centre of the load line mark ring (refer to Fig. 2.2.1).
+The lines which indicate the position of the load waterlines of fishing vessels engaged in international voyages (refer to Fig. 2.1.3.1-1), ships of 24 m in length and over and fishing vessels not engaged in international voyages (refer to Fig. 2.1.3.1-2) and ships of restricted area of navigation R1, R2, R2-RSN, R2-RSN(4,5), R3-RSN and R3 (refer to Fig. 2.1.3.1-3) for loading in different zones, areas and during different seasonal periods of navigation shall be horizontal lines 230 mm in length and 25 mm in breadth which extend forward of, unless expressly provided otherwise, and at right angles to, a vertical line 25 mm in breadth marked at a distance 540 mm forward of the centre of the load line mark ring.

-The following load lines shall be used:
+The following load lines shall be used (refer to Table 2.1.3.1).

-- .1 the summer load line indicated by the upper edge of the line which passes through the centre of the ring and also by the upper edge of a line marked S; - .2 the winter load line indicated by the upper edge of a line marked W: - .3 the winter North Atlantic load line indicated by the upper edge of a line marked WNA; - .4 the tropical load line indicated by the upper edge of a line marked T; - .5 the fresh water load line in summer indicated by the upper edge of a line marked F, and placed abaft the vertical line.
+Fishing vessels engaged in international voyages Ships of 24 m in length and more and fishing vessels not engaged in international voyages area of navigation R1, R2, R2-RSN, summer load line indicated by the upper edge of the line which passes through the centre of the ring and also by the upper edge of a line marked S indicated by the upper which passes through and also by the upper Π winter load line indicated by the upper edge of a line marked W , , , winter North Atlantic load line indicated by the upper edge of a line marked WNA indicated by the upper edge of a line marked 3CA - tropical load line indicated by the upper edge of a line marked T indicated by the upper edge of a line marked T - fresh water load line in summer indicated by the upper edge of a line marked F^1 indicated by the upper Π^1 edge of a line marked tropical fresh water load line indicated by the upper edge of a line marked TF , and placed abaft the vertical line indicated by the upper edge of a line marked $T\Pi$, and placed abaft the vertical line -

-The distance between the fresh water load line in summer and the summer load line is the allowance to be made for loading in fresh water at the other load lines W and WNA;
+The distance between the fresh water load line in summer and the summer load line is the allowance to be made for loading in fresh water at the other load lines W(3) and WNA(3CA);